 King County Library Systems is seeking a Librarian Services Manager - Multiple Locations and a Children's Services Coordinator.

-NCW Libraries is seeking multiple Bilingual Branch Librarians, Library Assistants, an Administrative Assistant, and an Area Manager.
+NCW Libraries is seeking multiple Bilingual Branch Librarians, an Area Manager, Library Assistants, and a Bookmobile Associate.

 Olympic College is seeking a Library Adjunct Faculty.

 Pacific Northwest University of Health Sciences is seeking an Education and Reference Librarian.